 In fact, Trump’s presidency is also the result of a large portion of the United States population choosing not to vote.

 The reason I am writing this article is that people are blindly following the forwarded messages and social media posts and are becoming increasingly vocal about violence.
-There is a considerable aggresstion in the air and it shows when you talk a walk around the city.
+There is a considerable aggression in the air and it shows when you talk a walk around the city.
 Work goes as usual, but everyone is pissed off.

-I know that seeing something bad happen and feeling powerless is the worse thing that no one should be subjected to.
+I know that seeing something bad happen and feeling powerless is the worst thing that no one should be subjected to.
 I might get a lot of hate for this, but I think that there needs to be a permanent solution in place.
 Freedom of Expression is my Fundamental Right and my country gives it to every citizen to voice their opinion.